 We retained Enviro-access Inc. to perform an external audit of our scope 1 and 2 GHG emissions inventory for 2015.1

-As specified by the GRI principles, which determine reporting content and quality, this website will contain information on general policies and performance as well as detailed data on aspects and issues identified by stakeholders as material issues.
-This website layout will be designed to provide access to that information for the broadest possible audience through clearly explained content, well-organized sections, and links to additional information, as appropriate.
+As specified by the GRI principles, which determine reporting content and quality, this website contains information on general policies and performance as well as detailed data on aspects and issues identified by stakeholders as shared priority issues.
+The website layout is designed to provide access to that information for the broadest possible audience through clearly explained content, well-organized sections, and links to additional information, as appropriate.

-The GRI index will enable all users to access precisely the information that corresponds to their interest to serve our diverse, international stakeholder base.
+The GRI index enables all users to access precisely the information that corresponds to their interest to serve our diverse, international stakeholder base.

 1 Scope 1 GHG emissions are greenhouse gas emissions that come from sources owned or controlled by the company, such as the combustion of fuel at mills to generate heat to dry paper or generate electricity.
 Scope 2 GHG emissions are greenhouse gas emissions that result from company activities occurring at sources owned or controlled by third parties and are associated with the production of purchased electricity or steam.
 Scope 2 emissions physically occur at the facility where electricity or steam is generated